++

 5Pillars1

-Just like a house needs strong support and foundation, developing literacy skills in young learners requires the Five Pillars of Reading.
+Just like a house needs strong support and a foundation, developing literacy skills in young learners requires the Five Pillars of Reading.
 Learn how early literacy benefits from both print-to-speech and speech-to-print instruction.
-Recognized by the National Reading Panel as the “best approach to reading instruction,” these pillars include:
+When literacy instruction includes all important aspects of literacy and the students are actively engaged in learning literacy, it’s called structured literacy.
+To learn more about these structures, the National Reading Panel recommends that the best approach to reading instruction include the following pillars:

 Backed by studies and scientific research, these five pillars make up the essential building blocks of reading.
 And by combining these techniques, teachers and parents can effectively introduce the concept of reading and language.
 Discover the importance of phonological processing in learning to read and write.
 Whether you are a young learner or an adult looking to improve your reading and writing abilities, these 12 must-try literacy apps of 2023 help you achieve your goals.